AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="https://jsfiddle.net/" target="_blank" >JSFiddle</a> Test your JavaScript, CSS, HTML or CoffeeScript online with JSFiddle code editor.

 - <a href="http://json2table.com/" target="_blank" >JSON2table</a> Tool to view JSON content in table and treeview format.
-The tool visually converts JSON to table and tree for easy navigation, analyze and validate JSON..
+The tool visually converts JSON to table and tree for easy navigation, analyze and validate JSON.

+- <a href="https://httpstatuses.com/" target="_blank" >HTTP Status Codes</a> an easy to reference database of HTTP Status Codes with their definitions and helpful code references all in one place.